mihirkumar/rest-api-challenge/README.md

 # REST API Challenge

-This repository contains code for a fully functional REST API built with Flask and Elasticsearch.
+This repository contains code for a fully functional REST API built with Flask and Elasticsearch that supports storage and retrieval of contacts.

 ## Running the API